bitphage/golos-scripts/README.md

 This is a python scripts collection for golos blockchain network.

-* `change_password.py` - change all account keys using random generated password or user-supplied
+* `change_password.py` - change all account keys using random generated password or user-provided
 * `transfer.py` - transfer some money to another account
 * `transfer_to_vesting.py` - transfer GOLOS to vesting balance (Golos Power)
 * `get_balance.py` - display account balances